-Many high profile companies have already implemented alternatives to c-OctaBDE.
+Many high profile companies have already implemented alternatives to both c-OctaBDE and c-DecaBDE.
 For example, Dell (#1 in US PC sales) eliminated all halogenated flame-retardants in all desktop, notebook and server chassis plastic parts in 2004 and has recently expanded these restrictions to include all products designed after June 2006 (Greiner et al., 2006).
-Lenovo (#6 in US PC sales) has eliminated PBDEs including c-OctaBDE in all of their products (Pierce, 2006).
-LG Electronics (#8 in US TV sales) plans to eliminate all brominated flame retardants by 2010 (Clean Production Action, 2006).
+Hewlett-Packard (#2 in US PC sales) has set a policy banning use of c-DecaBDE in its products.
+(Hewlett-Packard, 2005).
+Toshiba (#4 in US PC sales) does not use c-DecaBDE in their products (Personal communication, 2006a).
+Lenovo (#6 in US PC sales) has eliminated PBDEs including c-OctaBDE and c-DecaBDE in all of their products (Pierce, 2006).
+Samsung (#3 in US TV sales), Sony (#1 in US TV sales), Panasonic, and Philips have eliminated c-DecaBDE from their televisions (Personal communication, 2006b; Sony, 2008, Clean Production Action, 2006).
+LG Electronics (#8 in US TV sales) plans to eliminate all c-DecaBDE and all other brominated flame retardants by 2010 (Clean Production Action, 2006).
 A comparison of computer, TV, and game manufacturers on their BFR phase-out timelines and BFR-free products has also been assembled by Greenpeace and is updated every three months (Greenpeace International, 2007).

-Additional companies that have phased out PBDEs in all their products include: IBM, Ericsson, Apple, Matsushita (including Panasonic), Intel, and B&O (Lassen et al., 2006).
+Additional companies that have phased out c-DecaBDE and other PBDEs in all their products include: IBM, Ericsson, Apple, Matsushita (including Panasonic), Intel, and B&O (Lassen et al., 2006).